What is MI Health Link?

 MDHHS creates monthly enrollment dashboards for MI Health Link.
 These dashboards show enrollment numbers, and also break down enrollment numbers by age and location.
 The MI Health Link Ombudsman attends semiweekly meetings with MDHHS, where updated enrollment numbers are discussed, so occasionally the numbers in the enrollment dashboard will not match the table below.
 The table, however, likely has the most up-to-date numbers.

-- October 2017 - Expanded Enrollment Dashboard - NEW
+- October 2017 - Expanded Enrollment Dashboard

 - September 2017 - Expanded Enrollment Dashboard